KevinTheMix/CheatSheets/WPF.md

 DPs are typically encapsulated by CLR properties that provide a shorthand for calling GetValue() & SetValue().
 This is purely conventional and optional.

-Note that it is only the _target_ property that needs to be a Dependency Property.
+Note that it is only the _target_ property (ie the receiver, on the left of the XAML assign) that needs to be a Dependency Property (eg `<element dep_prop={Binding clr_prop}`).
 The source can be either a dependency property or a CLR property (but still has to invoke PropertyChanged event to benefit from continuous data binding - not only as one-time on creation/initialization).

 In practice, unless you are creating your own controls, you will not need to create your own dependency properties.
 See <https://blog.scottlogic.com/2012/04/05/everything-you-wanted-to-know-about-databinding-in-wpf-silverlight-and-wp7-part-one>